Skip to content

 Reassign the Elastic IP addresses

 Note: The new instance has a different private IPv4 or public IPv6 IP address.
-Update all references to the previous IP addresses, such as DNS entries, with the new IP addresses.
-If you use an Elastic IP address on your source instance, then you must attach it to the new instance.
+Update all references to the previous IP addresses with the new IP address.
+For example, update the DNS entries.

-Important: After you verify that your new instance is working as expected, deregister the AMI and delete associated snapshots that you no longer need.
+Important: After you verify that your new instance works as expected, deregister the AMI and delete the associated snapshots.

 Related information